About the Firecracker 5K

 Race organizers made a donation with proceeds from the race to the USO-Metro which supports the local military.
 Due to my competitive nature, I probably wouldn’t have run the race if it had been live; however, I happily signed up to not only support the USO-Metro, but to also support PR Races.

 I’m truly getting spoiled having race packets delivered to my mailbox, and for those signing up in a timely fashion, PR Races gets your packet to you before the race.
-Race packets included a shirt, bib, patriotic cutouts, and medal.
+Race packets included a shirt, bib, patriotic cutouts, and a finisher’s medal.

 The nice thing about virtual races is that they can be run wherever you choose.
 Running with my friend Erin who lives about a mile from me made the choice easy.
 We’d each leave our house at 7:30 AM and walk along the parkway until we met.
 At that point, we’d start the race and take it into the woods, staying on our shaded neighborhood trails.